Imagining America: Artists and Scholars in Public Life

 - Catalyze and sustain regional, national, and global conversations about publicly engaged scholarship that address significant problems

-- Advance diversity, inclusion, and intercultural dialogue as means to the end of social equity on campuses and in communities
+- Advance diversity, inclusion, and intercultural dialogue as means for social equity on campuses and in communities

 - Demonstrate, document, and assess the impact of democratic scholarship and cross-sector collaboration integrating humanities, arts, and design